XCOM 2 Class Analysis: Templar

 Then along come the Templar.

 Now, there's the obvious point to latch onto that Templar Focus Levels are a psychic resource in actual gameplay mechanics that is accumulated and spent, and that's certainly relevant, but what I'm actually getting at is the aesthetic and dialogue signals.
 Where Psi Operatives were channeling their mental energies into their Psi Amp and then hurling them at targets, Templar visibly crackle with energy in their suit, particularly up and down the spine of the suit, derive this energy from fallen foes, and have a fair amount of dialogue that speaks as if they are tapping some kind of reservoir of psychic energy metaphysically attached to the Earth.
-Particularly significant is how all this connects to the Warlock, who for one thing seems to have been intended at some point to also use a Focus Level system going by bits from the files -and visually, it's worth noting that as he trains up through his tiers he actually ends up with similar crackling energy effects to a Templar.
+Particularly significant is how all this connects to the Warlock, who for one thing seems to have been intended at some point to also use a Focus Level system going by bits from the files -and visually, it's worth noting that as he trains up through his tiers he actually ends up with similar crackling energy effects to a Templar, including that it's along the same parts of his body as a Templar experiences with their own body.

 On the whole, War of the Chosen seems to have shifted from a model of psychic powers being organically-rooted ways to manipulate organisms to being wizard magic that draws on a well of energy in another dimension.
 I'm perfectly fine with that: my complaint with the previous game's handling of psychic powers wasn't that they were wizard magic, it was that the game consistently tried to pretend it was mind-to-mind stuff while refusing to actually hold itself to a model in which that was particularly true.
 The Firaxis games approaching remodeling themselves so that their setting's psychic powers are something more or less entirely unlike classic X-COM's psychic powers is actually something I'm quite happy to see, for all that I'd like to see another X-COM-like game execute classic X-COM's psychic powers with better game balance while staying true to the conceptual model.